 How much longer are you, comfortable and complacent, going to let this shit slide?

 Crickets and bells could be heard outside of Borough Hall in Downtown Brooklyn.
 It’s 4 a.m. on a Wednesday morning.
 Students and activists, clad in black, began to slowly gather on the sidewalk as they waited for their charter bus to Washington, D.C last week.

 The National #EndGunViolence Rally on Capitol Hill was held on Sept.
 25, 2019.
 The group of mostly black and brown faces, from either Brownsville or surrounding neighborhoods in Brooklyn, wore black in solidarity for those who lost their lives from gun violence.
 Orange on their signs represent anti-gun violence awareness.

 In the spotlights from the building, people looked mostly contemplative and sleepy.
 Brooklyn Borough President (BP) Eric Adams, also in black and sporting the trademark #EndGunViolence T-shirt, was already at the helm answering questions from the press.

 The Brownsville mass shooting at the Old Timer’s Festival in Brooklyn this summer, resulting in one dead and 11 injured, was just one of the many shootings in 2019 that inspired the rally.
 As of Oct.
-2, two women are now reportedly wanted in connection to the mass shooting.
+17, Kyle Williams, a 20-year-old Brownsville resident, was arrested and confessed to the shooting.

 From October 2018 to this October, statistics from the City of New York Police Department indicate that within the main precincts that service Brownsville, namely the 73rd and 67th, there have been 49 shooting incidents in total.
 Collectively, New York City in the last few decades has had a significant decrease in general gun violence and crime, but it has yet to abolish it.